The Story of Notre Dame Cathedral: A Chronicle of Construction and Restoration

 In the 19th century, Notre Dame underwent a significant restoration led by Eugène Viollet-le-Duc and Jean-Baptiste Lassus.
 By this time, the cathedral had suffered from neglect and damage, prompting a substantial effort to restore it to its former glory.
 Viollet-le-Duc was instrumental in this process, making extensive repairs and additions that were sometimes controversial but ultimately aimed at preserving the integrity of the Gothic style.

-Viollet-le-Duc's restoration included reconstructing the spire, which had been removed in the 18th century, and adding gargoyles and chimeras that are now synonymous with the cathedral's facade.
+Le-Duc's restoration included reconstructing the spire, which had been removed in the 18th century, and adding gargoyles that are now synonymous with the cathedral's facade.
 His work ensured that Notre Dame would continue to stand as a monument to the artistic and architectural achievements of the Middle Ages.

 Fire of 2019